-In many villages throughout Germany, one can also observe the Maibaum (Maypole).
+Its religious and superstitious aspects have long since disappeared, but Maifest is still celebrated throughout Germany!
+During Maifest, cities and villages are bedecked with colorful drapery and flowers.
+Some areas light bonfires, while others elect May kings.
+One commonality shared among most regions is the retention of the Maibaum (Maypole)!
 The Maibaum may be officially erected in the market place, in front of city hall or some other prominent spot in town.
 Often colorful carved shingles or signs decorate the Maypole and indicate the town’s various trades and professions.
 It may be up the entire month of May, or even longer.
 The Maypole and the dance around it is a singular symbol of spring’s reawakening of fruitfulness.

-In addition to the festivities, one can enjoy the Maiwein (May wine) that is dedicated to springtime and flavored with fresh Waldmeister (sweet woodruff).
-Maiwein, a white wine, imported from Germany, can be found in stores.
-Waldmeister is an old-world herb, a small plant with white blossoms.
-In Germany it grows in the forests.
-Unfortunately, the variety which grows wild in the US is not usable for flavoring.
-However, as a cultivated herb, this decorative plant may be grown in a shady corner of an herb garden.
-It should be used for flavoring only in May when the new leaves are tender.
-When this herb is cut up and soaked in wine it will produce the distinctive May wine taste.
+At Maifest celebrations the food is plentiful and beer and wine flow freely!
+A very popular drink is a “Maibowle” (May punch), a refreshing mixture of white wine, champagne and woodruff.
+“Maibock,” a German beer brewed only during Spring is another prime drink choice!
+Maiwein (May-wine) is dedicated to springtime and flavored with fresh Waldmeister (sweet woodruff).
+This white wine that is imported from Germany can often be found in stores.
+Waldmeister is an old-world herb, a small plant with white blossoms that grows in the forests of Germany.
+In the U.S. this plant is decorative and can be grown in a shady corner of an herb garden.
+Waldmeister should be used for flavoring only in May when the new leaves are tender.
+When it is cut up and soaked in wine it produces the distinctive May wine taste!